pittst3r/rcc-one/week_1.md

 # Week 1

-To browse the resultant code of this week, see the [`week_1` branch](https://github.com/sweatypitts/richmond-computer-club-project-1/tree/week_1)
+To browse the resultant code of this week, see the [`week_1` branch](https://github.com/sweatypitts/rcc-one/tree/week_1)

 ## Create app

 Before proceeding, be sure to have your environment in the state you are brought to by the end of the README.
+This means you have already cloned this repo onto your computer and you are currently inside the repo's directory.

 ```shell
 rails new ./ --skip-javascript --skip-test-unit